Cirq Triage

 After an issue arrives to triage/accepted there can be two avenues: it is ready to be implemented (most of the cases) or it needs design work upfront.

-When an issue is ready to be implemented, no extra label is required to signal the readiness, that is the default.
+When an issue is ready to be implemented, no extra label is required to signal the readiness, because that is the default.

 However, when there is a need for design, we add the label needs agreed design.
-The design could be as lightweight as a discussion in the issue itself or a full fledged RFC proposal which should be clear from the comments.
+The design could be as lightweight as a discussion in the issue itself or a full-fledged RFC proposal which should be clear from the comments.

 Assigning work